Barcode Image Generator Manual

 such as HP SmartStream

-- The following example loads an XML properties file and creates multiple
+- The following example loads an XML property file and creates multiple

 barcodes from lines of data in a text file.
 Each line in the text file contains